Asad-Ismail/soccer_analytics/README.md

   </p>
     <p align="center">

  Average Time taken is  __110ms__ @GTX1080, CPU G4560 @ 3.50GHz without AVX instructions.
-The tiing includes NMS and argmax operations after detection
+The timing includes NMS and argmax operations after detection

 ### Detect and classify the team players using Object detection network
 1) Train Deep neural network to directly detect and classify the images in the desired category